-For underage participants, there are no substitution tastings available at the distillery and they will be skipping out on the wine part of the wine/bakery pairing, which is why there is a reduced price for attendees under 21 or non-drinkers.
-However, there is a substitution at the brewery – and it’s tasty!
+For underage participants, there is no substitution tastings available at the brewery and they will be skipping out on the wine part of the wine/bakery pairing, which is why there is a reduced price for attendees under 21 or non-drinkers.
+However, there is a substitution at the distillery – and it’s tasty!

 All are welcome on the food tour, but the wine tour requires all guests be at least 21 years of age.
 The establishments that we visit will only allow those 21 and above because of the law.

 Absolutely not!
 Our tours combine architectural commentary, historical facts, local culture and culinary insight into a unique half-day experience.
 Imagine walking through Santa Barbara eating our local artisans most delicious foods while learning about the neighborhoods from real locals.